EcotopeResearch/starter_pipeline/README.md

         4. In a terminal, navigate to starter_pipeline/code/helpful_scripts/ and run
             $ python compress_full_varriable_names.py
         This will create a compressed Variable_Names.csv under starter_pipeline/input/

-6. Since this is just a starter template, you will likely need to make some modifications and customizations to how you process data by editing the contents of pipeline.py, extract.py, transform.py, and/or load.py, all under starter_pipeline/code/DataPipeline.
+6. Since this is just a starter template, you will likely need to make some modifications and customizations to how you process data by editing the contents of pipeline.py, extract.py, transform.py, and/or load.py, all under starter_pipeline/code/Pipeline.
 Steps for running and testing your code locally can be found below

-To run this, first set up your anaconda environment from the anaconda prompt
+To run and test your pipeline code, first set up your anaconda environment from the anaconda prompt
 1. Navigate to your MariaPipeline directory
 2. Run the following command